 Health and life sciences researchers rely heavily on the use of sensitive personal data, having specific characteristics, such as those relating to data subject rights and data processing and use, which the code of conduct aims to address from the perspective of health and medical research.
 In order to realize the potential of collaborative research and cross-border exchange of health-related data for the benefit of European citizens a coordinated and harmonized approach is essential, especially in the light of possibly differing Member States' implementing approaches.

-The objective of the working meeting is thus to promote these issues and explore how health and life sciences research infrastructures and other key stakeholders are seeking to address them in order to provide guidance on the GDPR application.
+The objective of the working meeting was thus to promote these issues and explore how health and life sciences research infrastructures and other key stakeholders are seeking to address them in order to provide guidance on the GDPR application.

 Speaking ahead of the meeting Prof Jan-Eric Litton, Director General of BBMRI-ERIC, said: “We want to launch a roadmap process for a health and life sciences code of conduct, which will demonstrate how to comply with the GDPR.
 We are aiming to support alignment between and amongst the key stakeholders in their preparations to continue collaborative research within the framework of this new regulation.”

-The working meeting will bring together the representatives from the European life sciences research infrastructures, policy makers, medical associations, industry representatives, patient advocacy groups, and other interested stakeholders to discuss and agree on a roadmap for a health and life sciences GDPR code of conduct and express commitment to the code development process.
+The working meeting brought together the representatives from the European life sciences research infrastructures, policy makers, medical associations, industry representatives, patient advocacy groups, and other interested stakeholders to discuss and agree on a roadmap for a health and life sciences GDPR code of conduct and express commitment to the code development process.

 The agenda is available in the attached document below.

 Wednesday, 1 February 2017

 Rue de la science 14b, 1040 Brussels